Interactive teaching and software

 Software training guides

-Browse this bookshelf for help in creating interactive learning resources or flipped classroom activities.
+See our training website for help in creating interactive learning resources or flipped classroom activities.
 You will find information about different pieces of software, their common uses, and any elements of interactivity that they may have.

 iPads and other mobile technologies